 Brett Gleason’s direct connection with listeners allows him to sing to the emotional truth, cutting to the core of the matter to address the experience and not just the story.
 In doing so, Brett writes songs that speak to the universal while writing in abstractions.

-A multi-instrumentalist and self-produced artist from Brooklyn, NY by way of Long Island – Brett Gleason constructs deceptively complex songs that twist and turn but effortlessly stay in your head to burrow in your heart.
+A multi-instrumentalist and self-produced artist, Brett Gleason constructs deceptively complex songs that twist and turn but effortlessly stay in your head to burrow in your heart.
 At first glance his 2nd album ‘Manifest’ is a piano based folk rock record but it is so much more than that.
-After years of dealing with mental illness it is Brett’s re-initiation with reality, a re-birth, a triumph.
+After years of dealing with mental illness it is Brett’s re-initiation with reality, a re-birth, a declaration and a triumph.
 The ten song cycle approaches the great themes of life such as love, sex, death & time with the grateful but hesitant approach of the newly recovered.

 The result is both sad and hopeful at the same time – ‘I’ll break your heart, so I can put it back together, stronger than ever’ Brett sings on ‘Rough Love’, daring you to face your truth and be better for it.